Sending and Receiving Packets

 Creating a socket

-Its time to create a UDP socket, here is how to do it:
+It’s time to create a UDP socket, here’s how to do it:

 if ( handle <= 0 )